-LASIK eye surgery can improve mild and moderate vision problems, but its effectiveness is less clear as a treatment for severe problems like legal blindness.
+LASIK eye surgery can improve mild and moderate vision problems, and often provides better vision than glasses, but its effectiveness is less clear as a treatment for severe problems like legal blindness.

 Who is considered legally blind?